 Treatment for early stage CTCL lesions is complicated given the side effects of many commonly used approaches.
 SGX301 may provide a safer, more convenient alternative.
 It is a topical ointment which is applied to the lesions and then activated by safe visible fluorescent light.
-SGX301 is being tested as a photodynamic therapy with an enhanced safety profile and a treatment regimen that may be completed in as little as 6 weeks.
+SGX301 is being tested as a photodynamic light therapy with an enhanced safety profile and a treatment regimen that may be completed in as little as 6 weeks.
 Our pivotal Phase 3 clinical study (the “FLASH” study) for CTCL has completed enrollment showing a statistically significant outcome after 6 weeks treatment (p=0.04) with continued improvement to 40% response rate after 12 weeks treatment (p<0.0001).

 The majority of patients with CTCL have early stage disease (called Mycosis Fungoides) which, with careful disease management, may never progress to later stages of disease.
 CTCL affects about 6% of non-Hodgkin’s lymphoma patients.